Scott Olson, CEO

 Scott is committed to philanthropic involvement and to his church, where he serves as a lay leader, deacon, teacher, and board member of the church foundation.
 He and his wife Erin of almost 17 years have three children.

-Dr. Stephen Taylor - Behavioral
+Dr. Stephen Taylor - Director of Behavioral Care